Interview

 “Well, Hamish.
 This is nice,” she smiled her famous enigmatic smile.

-She was dressed in a knee-length black dress with a string of white pearls around her neck, accentuating a hint of cleavage.
-Her legs were crossed, left over right, with the toe of her black high-heeled shoe pointing directly at me like a deadly weapon.
-Those heels are lethal weapons.
+She was dressed in a knee-length black dress with diamond earrings and nothing around her neck, somehow accentuating cleavage that I was desperately trying not to stare at.
+Her legs were crossed, left over right, with the sharp toe of one black high-heeled shoe pointing at me accusingly.
 I knew that meant something in body language, but I couldn’t remember what exactly.

 “Tell me, Hamish,” I loved the way she said my name.
 “Have you been to any of my concerts or TV shows?”

-“Ah, at the Golden Gate Theatre,” she nodded.
+“Ah, at the Golden Gate Theater,” she nodded.
 “Did you enjoy it?”

 “Yes, I did.
 Thanks.
 You were great, as usual”.
-She must think me a complete idiot.
-I could see she was not impressed with my Marks and Spencer jeans, light blue shirt, and my faithful old vintage leather jacket.
+She must think me an idiot and she was right.
+I could see she was not overly impressed by my Marks & Spencer chinos or my faithful old brown leather jacket.

 “And what did you think?”
 She moved her head slightly to look more directly into my eyes.
 She thinks I’m flattering her like those ridiculously sycophantic showbiz interviewers.